andres20980/kasten-docs/docs/usage.md

 Some additional infrastructure configuration is needed before migration between two clusters can be enabled.

-- Required : Object storage or NFS file storage configuration
+- Required : Object storage or NFS/SMB file storage configuration
 - Use-Case Specific : Cross-account and Kanister configuration

 ### External Storage Configuration â

-For two clusters to share data, Veeam Kasten needs access to an object storage bucket (e.g., k10-migrate ) or an NFS file storage location that will be used to store data about the application restore points that have been selected for migration between clusters.
+For two clusters to share data, Veeam Kasten needs access to an object storage bucket (e.g., k10-migrate ) or an NFS/SMB file storage location that will be used to store data about the application restore points that have been selected for migration between clusters.
 If a Veeam Repository is used to export snapshot data then it too needs to be accessible in the destination cluster.
 The source cluster needs to have write